nhsd-exeter/dos-integration/documentation/adr/001-High-level_design_and_tech_stack.md

 * ODS code not in DoS
 * Postcode not in DoS or in DoS without lat/lon and easting/northing
 * Invalid opening times, including overlaps
-* Service marked as Hidden or Closed from NHS Uk
+* Service marked as Hidden or Closed from NHS UK

 In each of these scenarios a specific log record will be written.
 All logs are shipped to Splunk via Kinesis Firehose.
 Reports will be written in Splunk to look for these specific scenarios and notifications sent to relevant teams for investigation.
 All reports are saved under the `Texas UEC Profile Updater` App in Splunk and all logs are in the `cw_logs_uec_dos_int_prod` and `cw_logs_uec_dos_int_nonprod` indexes